Using Self-Supervised Learning Can Improve Model Robustness and Uncertainty: Conclusion

 \subsection{Acknowledgments}

-This material is in part based upon work supported by the National Science Foundation under Grant No. TWC-1409915, Berkeley Deep Drive, and DARPA D3M under Grant No. FA8750-17-2-0091.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation and DARPA.
+This material is in part based upon work supported by the National Science Foundation Frontier Grant.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.